tumsakal/ADO.Net.Client/README.md

 ### Difference between other Micro-ORMs

+* Truly Database agnostic - There are Micro-ORMs that are compatabile with several ADO.Net client drivers.
+  However they almost always implement some workarounds for bugs or attempt to implement functionality such as paging and limiting a result set in a standardized way in managed code that is not performed in the drive itself.
+  While these are good features, it's better to let the driver do this work because that is what it's built to do.
+  These libraries contains no specific code that targets any specific providers client driver.
+These libraries take the assumption that you are aware of your targeted drivers abilities as well idiosyncraices and bugs.
+  The means is provided to work around anything you need to at any level if you have a specific driver implementation.

 * Assumed SQL skill level - Unlike other Micro-ORMs these libraries assume that you are comftorable enough with SQL that you are able to write it without issue.
 Peta-Poco and Dapper have code that will automatically do an insert, update, delete statement based on a type passed in,